-When it comes to the operational goals, consider which ones have to be achieved so that innovation can be funded, pursued, and executed successfully.
-In other words, identify the everyday tasks that aren’t getting you anywhere and cut them out.
+With the operational goals, consider which ones have to be achieved so that innovation can be funded, pursued, and executed successfully.
+Identify the everyday tasks that aren’t getting you anywhere and cut them out.

-When it comes to the innovation agenda, decide what’s worth executing.
+For the innovation agenda, decide what’s worth executing.
 You are investing resources.
-Your workforce is investing their passion.
-Everyone needs to know its worth it and that the time, money, and energy being expended will pay off at some point down the road.
+Your workforce is investing in their passion.
+Everyone needs to know it's worth it and that the time, money, and energy being spent will pay off down the road.

 These assessments aren’t easy, and you won’t always be right.
-The important thing is that even when there are operational challenges or you realize that a previously done-away-with operational goal was necessary, you keep going.
+The important thing is that you keep going even when there are operational challenges or you realize that a previously done-away-with operational goal was necessary.
 Regroup, adjust, and move forward.
 Accept that organizational change takes time.